janet-dev/ci-milestone-project-2/TESTING.md

         - cause the *Time left* value to count down from 60 seconds
         - cause a randomly generated Electric Blue square target to appear, initially every 1 second
         - disable the *Start* button and change the fill colour from White to Grey
-        - enable the *Reset* button and change the fill colour from Grey to White
+        - enable the *Replay* button and change the fill colour from Grey to White

     2. Clicking or tapping on the Electric Blue moving target will
         - cause the *Score* to increment